temannin/Spreact/README.md

 - yarn
 - npm >= 5.2.0

-  _Depending on your dependency manager_

-- Gradle
-- Maven
+- Gradle or Maven (depending on your build automation tool)

 ## Steps to Generate Project